pu6ki/elsyser/README.md

 - [x] Fix profile image updating in profile.
 - [x] Implement tests for submissions module.
 - [x] Teachers can post grades only for their subject.
+- [ ] Fix tests for news and add new ones for the teachers news.

 ### License